Sites offer virus screenings

-People who think they may have covid-19, the illness caused by the coronavirus, should call their health care provider as their first step, according to the state Department of Health.
+People who think they have covid-19, the illness caused by the coronavirus, should call their health care providers as their first step, according to the state Department of Health.

 Also, the University of Arkansas for Medical Sciences is offering free online screenings on its website, uamshealth.com/healthnow, and over the phone at (800) 632-4502.

-UAMS Medical Center is also offering drive-thru screenings on the ground floor of a parking garage at Shuffield and Jack in Little Rock.
+UAMS Medical Center also is offering drive-thru screenings on the ground floor of a parking garage at Shuffield and Jack Stephens Drives in Little Rock.

 According to its website (baptist-health.com/coronavirus/), Baptist Health's screening locations include: